 Prepare Your Violent Crime Defense Strategy with Belen Olmedo Guerra

-Belen is an experienced violent crime attorney who will handle your case with a thorough investigation and craft a precise and optimal defense.
+Belen Olmedo Guerra is an experienced Phoenix, AZ criminal defense attorney who will handle your case with a thorough investigation and craft a precise and optimal defense.
 She examines each piece of evidence the prosecution intends to use against you and countering it.

-A violent crimes charge can carry very serious consequences and should not to be taken lightly.
-Belen Olmedo Guerra will drive your case forward to the most optimal result for you.
+A violent crime charge can carry very serious consequences and should not be taken lightly.
+Belen will drive your case forward to the most optimal result for you.

 Contact the Belén Law Firm today to discuss your violent crime defense strategy to beat your charges.
 We offer free case evaluations and are available 24/7.
 You can reach us at 602-715-0908.